thenocturnaldevgypsy/shell-batchfile-ts-website/README.md

 # shell_ts_website
-Created a shell script for Mac OS to run some checks when the website is down for personal user
+Created a shell script for Mac OS to run some checks when the website is down for personal use

 **Sample output:**
 ```